andrii-minchekov/structurizr-c4model-extension/README.md

 #### Notes:
 1. Be careful with renaming diagram key and name of the elements.
 If you rename some element you will loose coordinates of that element at diagram layout.
+2. Auto scan of components from a code base works only for Java source code compiled with Java 8.